svisser/ipuz/README.md

 Library for reading and writing ipuz puzzle files.
 The specification for the ipuz file format can be found at: http://www.ipuz.org/

-ipuz is a trademark of Puzzazz, Inc., used with permission
+ipuz is a trademark of Puzzazz, Inc., used with permission.

 Reading
 =======